314gb/314gb.github.io/index.md

 # Development History

 ## Milestone 1: Deployment / Landing Page / Mockup Pages
 This milestone started on December 7 and is still a work in progress.
 The goals of Milestone 1 was to deploy our system to Galaxy, create a landing page, and create four other mockup pages.
+You can find more in detail [here.](https://github.com/314gb/warrior-gamers/projects/1)

 ### Deployment
 ![](images/Deployment_ScreenShot.png)